 - ½ cup heavy cream

 - ½ cup grated parmesan cheese

 - salt and pepper to taste

-- Cook the orecchiette in very salty water.
+- While the sausage browns, cook the orecchiette in very salty water.
 When the pasta is 2-3 minutes away from being al dente, add the broccoli florets to the water to cook.